 Guidelines around airline uniforms, which have a varied history, are also provided with specific details by some airlines such as United Airlines.
 Which says the “length [of skirt] may not exceed 1 inch above or 1 inch below the crease of the back of the knee”.

 US budget carrier JetBlue tells cabin crew not to “tie your sweater around your waist; it can be worn around your shoulders” and “don’t wear accessories that clash with your uniform”.

 “Hoop earrings are permitted and may be no larger than 1½ inches in diameter and/or ½ inch wide on the surface” for Hawaiian Airlines cabin crew and United Airlines is reported to allow “a total of four rings” to be worn, with “no more than two on each hand” by each flight attendant.

 Flight attendants with Canada’s WestJet “must successfully pass a functional assessment and must be able to lift 50 pounds from floor to waist and 22 pounds overhead”.

 Air New Zealand believes “good health is essential and if you progress through the selection process, you will be required to undertake a medical examination”.
 While Etihad warns all flight attendants must be “willing to comply with UAE and GCAA visa, medical and health screening requirements”.

 Alaska Airlines is also said to “ require applicants to be free of all nicotine use for at least 6 months prior to submitting an application.”

-Flight attendants for different airlines must be able to swim at least around 20 metres (ie Ryanair).
-EasyJet’s cabin crew must be able to swim 25 metres without any assistance and tread water for at least a minute.
-Etihad says applicants must be “confident in water and be able to swim with the aid of a flotation device”.
+Flight attendants for different airlines must be able to swim at least around 20 meters (ie Ryanair).
+EasyJet’s cabin crew must be able to swim 25 meters without any assistance and tread water for at least a minute.
+Etihad says applicants must be “confident in the water and be able to swim with the aid of a flotation device”.